 What to serve with a citrus salad

-Almost anything goes.
+Almost any main course goes with this salad.
 Here are a few of my favorites – some winter meals, some summer fare.

 Tailor To Your Taste